UPDATE 3/5/2021 You can help us take action. HERE.

 *The number of wild horses the Bureau of Land Management (BLM) claims the “land can sustain.”

 The example of “stupid” that makes your head want to explode: humane handling and access.
+This can better help you understand that the “game of AML” is treated the same way.

 Using the examples of humane handling, or access issues, are always simplistic ways for me to illustrate the contradictions between words and actions.
 The federal government manages our western landscape on a hamster wheel of contradiction.